Shalvi07-bit/convolens/README.md

 # ConvoLens — RAG Chatbot for Conversation Intelligence

 A full end-to-end RAG system that ingests a multi-conversation CSV, builds topic checkpoints, extracts a user persona, and powers a chatbot.
-Built for the KaStack Labs AI/ML Engineer (Intern) assignment.

 ---